linxingchen/cobra/README.md

 ** current version = v1.2.3 **

-# Bugs fixed in version v1.2.3
+## Bugs fixed in version v1.2.3
-1. The GC function issue due to the update of Biopython has now been fixed in v1.2.3.
+1. The GC function issue due to the update of Biopython.
-2. The issue of abnormal exit in the middle of processing some samples has been fixed in v1.2.3.
+2. The abnormal exit in the middle of processing some samples.
-3. If none of the queries was extended, the process will abnormally exit, which has been fixed as well.
-If your run does not have the expected output files, check the log file.
+3. If none of the queries was extended, the process will break.
+If your run does not have the expected output files, see the log file.

 ## Introduction